shantanugupta99/understanding-user-adoption-in-gamified-productivity-apps/README.md

 - Behavioral observation
 - Research synthesis

-The literature review established existing knowledge surrounding gamification, motivation, and user engagement before conducting the usability evaluation.
+Before conducting the usability study, I reviewed existing literature on gamification, motivation, productivity systems, and user engagement to understand established design principles and identify research gaps.
+This review informed the study design, usability tasks, and interpretation of participant behavior throughout the evaluation.

+The usability evaluation included participants with varying levels of familiarity with Habitica, allowing the study to compare onboarding experiences between first-time and experienced users.

-By combining multiple research methods, the study captured both observable behaviors and participant perceptions, providing a more complete understanding of the user experience.
+By combining multiple research methods, the study captured both observable behaviors and participant perceptions, providing a more complete understanding of the overall user experience.

 ---